neonbjb/tortoise-tts/README.md

 pip install .
 ```

+Be aware that the code does not work with DeepSpeed, try to avoid using the flag `--use_deepspeed` in the commands below.
+Also, mixed precision is not supported on MPS so don't use the `--half` flag either.

 ### do_tts.py

 This script allows you to speak a single phrase with one or more voices.